oubiwann/maintaining-state-in-clojure/README.rst

       #_=> (:import [state_examples.protocols Account]))
     nil

-Here is the usage (again, we've set things up so it's the same as above):
+Again, we've set things up so that the usage is almost identical to the previous examples.
+The only difference is an actual object instantiation with a call to ``Account.``.

+Note that the methods we define (in the example's source code where `defrecord` is called) are available in the namespace once we do our import and the interface + class is compiled.

 .. code:: clojure